-Staff discussed training needs at annual appraisals.
+Staff told us they discussed training needs at annual appraisals.
 We saw evidence of completed appraisals and how the practice addressed the training requirements of staff.

 Co-ordinating care and treatment

 Staff worked together and with other health and social care professionals to deliver effective care and treatment.